 4. She Leaves You Out Or Favors Another Sibling

 Never pick favors, as it doesn't end well.
 Sometimes, "kids" can realize whom the favorite in the family is, and if it's not you, that can really suck.
 "Does your mother send birthday cards to other family members except you?
 Shopping trips or lunch dates with others and never invites you?
 If this bothers you, say something using 'I feel' statements, such as 'I feel upset when I'm left out.
 I'd love to attend your next brunch,'" says Hershenson.

 Mine, personally, tends to ask about the physical parts of my relationships.
 Super uncalled for.
 Moms can differ here, but the nosy behavior is never welcomed.
 Here's the issue: Sometimes they try to venture into either "friend mode" or "controller mode" too much; there's a happy medium.
 "If your mother asks intrusive questions, gives unwarranted advice or shows up unannounced to your home, these behaviors are unacceptable.
 You need to set boundaries with her and let her know that you will not tolerate this behavior," says Hershenson.

 6. She Makes You Feel Ashamed Of Your Actions

-Let's say mom finds out you're having a casual fling, or she see's you out and about in a short-cut dress and heels (looking super sexy, I'm sure).
+Let's say mom finds out you're having a casual fling, or she see's you out and about in a short-cut dress and heels (looking super amazing, I'm sure).
 She might proceed to make you feel embarrassed by your appearance or behavior, which is definitely not acceptable.
 "You should never feel shame in a healthy relationship," says Jonathan Bennett, a certified counselor and relationship coach to Bustle.